crycode-de/ioBroker.canbus/README.md

   * Booleans including bitmask support
   * Strings in different character encodings
   * Custom scripts to read/write from/to the buffer of raw data
+* Advanced import/export feature
+  * Import message configurations to extends your existing configuration
+  * Import predefined "well known" configurations from GitHub within the admin interface
+  * Export and import your message configurations as `json` or `csv` files
 * Optional support for the RTR flag
 * Optional raw states cotaining raw CAN message objects